HOME

 Trade Tokens Issued in the Seventeenth Century in England, Wales, and Ireland

 The arrangement of the letters TSA (not SAT) on the token is a 17th century convention which gives initials of (surname) (husband) (wife).
-Thus the T stand for Tracey, the S for Stephen and the A is the initial of his wife.
+The T stand for Tracey, the S for Stephen and the A is the initial of his wife.

 Norweb Traceys.jpg